compose-spec/compose-spec/spec.md

 Build support is an OPTIONAL aspect of the Compose specification, and is described in detail [here](build.md)

 Each Service defines runtime constraints and requirements to run its containers.
-The `deploy` section group these constraints and allow the plaform to adjust the deployment strategy to best match containers needs with available resources.
+The `deploy` section groups these constraints and allows the platform to adjust the deployment strategy to best match containers' needs with available resources.

 Deploy support is an OPTIONAL aspect of the Compose specification, and is described in detail [here](deploy.md).
 If